omeka/omeka-s-enduser/docs/content/media.md

 - Edit selected: edit only the items that are selected on the page
 - Edit all: edit all the items returned by a search (default is all items)
 - Delete selected: delete only the items that are selected on the page
-- Delete all: delete all the items returned by a search (default is all items)
+- Delete all: delete all the items returned by a search (default is all items).

 Choose one of these options and then click *Go*.

 **Batch editing** media takes you to a new page.
 The media being edited will display on the right side in a drawer, while the batch edit form gives you the following options:

-- set visibility: radio buttons, select from Public, Not public, or No change
+- Set visibility: radio buttons, select from Public, Not public, or No change.
-- set template: a dropdown, select from the installation's resource templates.
+- Set template: a dropdown, select from the installation's resource templates.
-- set class: a dropdown, select from classes of the installed vocabularies.
+- Set class: a dropdown, select from classes of the installed vocabularies.
-- Clear language: a checkbox
+- Clear language: a checkbox.
 - Set language: a text entry box.
 - Clear property values: a dropdown menu with all the properties in all vocabularies, selecting from this will remove any values in that property in the affected items.
 Clear additional properties using the *Clear another property* button.